Sgun369/holbertonschool-shell/io_redirections_and_filters/README.md

-a script that duplicates the last line of a file iacta 10.No more javascript: a script that deletes all the regular files with a .js extention
+a script that duplicates the last line of a file iacta 10.No more javascript: a script that deletes all the regular files with a .js extention 7.it is a good file that cuts iron without making a noise: